justUmen/ComfyUI-BjornulfNodes/README.md

 ![Text with random Seed 2](screenshots/random_seed_2.png)

-Here is an example of FLUX with different prompt (hood/helmet) but same seed :
+Here is an example of what you want to avoid with FLUX with different prompt (hood/helmet) but same seed :

 ![Text with random Seed 3](screenshots/random_seed_3_flux.png)

-Here is an example of SDXL with different prompt (blue/red) but same seed :
+Here is an example of what you want to avoid with SDXL with different prompt (blue/red) but same seed :

 ![Text with random Seed 4](screenshots/random_seed_4_sdxl.png)